 Craig A. Boyd & Kevin Timpe have provided an outstanding introduction to The Virtues in Oxford’s “Very Short Introductions” series.
-As with the other volumes in A Very Short Introduction series, The Virtues is an excellent offering.
+As with the other volumes, The Virtues is an excellent offering.
 It is clear and uncomplicated, thorough and inclusive in approach, and helpfully outlined and organized throughout.

 Chapter 1 sets the stage.
 After carefully defining virtue and distinguishing it from other behaviors or beliefs, the authors provide a historical sweep through classical contributions of Aristotle, Plato, Augustine, and even Confucious.
 As expected, Calvin, Hume, Kant, Mill are highlighted, but I was especially pleased to see Linda Zagzebski mentioned, as her work in virtue theory is keen.